Religiously motivated violence

 - No general targeting of Christians is taking place in the U.S. (unlike other countries in the world).

 - American churches, like its schools, are relatively safe places.
-There have been 27 murders over the past seven years in or at churches.
+There have been fewer than 100 murders over the past seven years in or at churches.
 This compares to approximately

 a quarter million homicides at other locations during the same interval.

-As of 2015-JUN the three most recent murders at churches were:
+As of 2017-NOV the five most recent murders at churches were:

 - A mass church killing during 2008 in a